See index to all the chapters for Putting Out the Planetary Fire

 You can also pitch stories to reporters.
 Many of the activists most often quoted by the media generate most of their news stories this way.
 Explain to them why it is newsworthy.
 For instance, outline why what may seem like a minor decision by a government agency will have a major impact on your community.
 Or bring them up to speed as to some important action by the legislature that has not made the news yet.
 It is not unusual to lay out an entire story for a reporter, who then only gives you one quote in the piece (and quite possibly not a quote you made).

-Assume that everything you say to the media is “on the record.”
+Assume that everything you say to the media is on the record.
 That is one reason why you should avoid making statements that you are not sure are accurate or which are overly inflammatory.
-Activists very experienced with the media will “go off the record” if they have heard something that seems likely, but they need the reporter to confirm it before printing it.
+Activists very experienced with the media will go off the record if they have heard something that seems likely, but they need the reporter to confirm it before printing it.
 Or if they want to provide a deeper background (e.g., this agency is way over their head; confidentially, I hear the legislature is about to agree to this deal) for context without being quoted as having said it.
 Going off the record is a tricky process and should generally be avoided.
-It must be declared before making such a statement.[31]
+It must be declared before making such a statement, and agreed to by the reporter.[31]

 Press conferences.

 A press conference is held to give a group an opportunity to talk to the media and answer questions.
-A climate group can hold a press conference to announce a major development (e.g., we are filing a lawsuit), release a study or report, announce a new development (e.g., the legislative leader has agreed to bring our bill to a vote), to respond to something (e.g., the state just awarded a permit to a fossil fuel company), or otherwise discuss something newsworthy.
+A climate group can hold a press conference to announce a major development such as filing a lawsuit, releasing a study or report, or announcing a new development (e.g., the legislative leader has agreed to bring our bill to a vote), responding to something (e.g., the state just awarded a permit to a fossil fuel company), or otherwise discuss something newsworthy.
 You might hold a press conference if a well-known individual or organization has decided to support your effort.

 A press conference provides an opportunity for some give and take with journalists, which can be useful when discussing an issue that has some complexity.

-A press conference is not a rally (though many groups often treat it as such).
+A press conference is not a rally (although many groups often treat it as such).
 A press conference is for the media, not the public or the group’s members (though some members can be invited to listen, be in the audience, hold signs).
-Try not to have more than three speakers (and certainly not more than 5).
-The total speaking time at a press conference should be relatively short (e.g., 20 minutes), leaving adequate time for the reporters to ask questions (who are often on a schedule).
+Try not to have more than three speakers (and certainly not more than five).
+The total speaking time at a press conference should be relatively short (about 20 minutes), leaving adequate time for the often busy reporters to ask questions.

 Be mindful of good lighting and audio for television, photographers, and radio.
-Visuals are important (e.g., in front of a fossil fuel plant).
+Visuals are important.
 You can have people with signs and banners stand behind the speakers.
-Think about how the media will be able to arrange their microphones (e.g., a podium, table or mic stand).
+Think about how the media will be able to arrange placement of their microphones.
 Check to make sure you are not conflicting with another major news event.

 A press conference is held at a location and time that is convenient for the press, such as late morning.
 It involves both a news release and advisory as discussed above.
 Make sure to have the media sign into the event.

-You may also want to attend a press conference held by climate opponents (e.g., the fossil fuel industry).
-Some climate groups may want to organize a protest outside – or even inside – such a news conference.
-Others may want to attend and listen, and then go up to the reporters afterwards to provide a rebuttal.
-Reporters often appreciate that since it makes their job easier rather than having to spend time to find someone to respond.
+You may also want to attend a press conference held by climate opponents such as the fossil fuel industry.
+Some climate groups may want to organize a protest outside – or even inside – at such a news conference.
+Others may want to attend and listen, and then talk to reporters afterwards to provide a rebuttal or deeper context.
+Reporters often appreciate it since it makes their job easier.

 [1] https://en.wikipedia.org/wiki/Indymedia